RTMecha/BetterLegacy/snapshots.md

 ## Features
 ### Core
+- Added getComparison modifier.
+This compares two text values and returns a True or False based on that.
 - Added getSignaledVariables and signalLocalVariables modifiers.
 These send / recieve the current local variables.

 ## Changes